taybart/inline.nvim/README.md

 # Line Notes.nvim

 **Line Notes.nvim** is a Neovim plugin to mark specific lines in your code and add notes for future reference.
-It is meant as a supplement to code comments that you might want to add but don't need or want to be public.
+It is meant as a supplement to code comments that you might want to add but don't need or want to be public, or small quick notes to yourself that are tied to a particular line, and are a quicker alternative to Obsidian or Notion or similar.

+## Demo

 ## Features

 - Add marks with notes to specific lines.
+Just press enter and you're good to go!
 - List all marks and notes using Telescope.
 - Navigate to marked lines directly from the list.
+- Delete existing notes
+- Edit existing notes, just need to close the floating window with the note.

 ## Installation

 Using `lazy.nvim`:

 ```lua
 {
       "asmorris/line_notes.nvim",